Download the story to your computer (right click, save as)

 “Oh nothing worth knowing.
 Just that Annabel has bandy legs, and Georgie is a cry baby, and Ravinia can’t be trusted to keep a secret, and Laura is so stupid that she takes notes when she’s watching cartoons on TV.”

 That was more than enough information.
-Five minutes later Isis had dialed Katie’s number and was relating back all the interesting facts that she had just learned.
+Five minutes later Isis had dialed Katie’s number and was relating back all the interesting facts that she had just learnt.

 “That’s s all rubbish,” said Katie.
 “It’s a tissue of lies.”